 Meanwhile, Morgan’s electric 3-wheeler concept (EV3) failed for technical reasons after four years of development presenting Morgan with an uncomfortable engine quandary, a sort of deja vu given Morgan’s frequent engine swap experiments in the 1920-38 period.

-So we will be carrying on the vintage cyclecar tradition essentially alone!
+So no one apparently will be carrying on the vintage V-twin cyclecar tradition!

 Dating back to the 1880s, the V-twin design features two cylinder pistons sharing a common crankshaft arranged in a V configuration ranging from 20° to 170°.
 The most beneficial V angle for a V-twin engine is 90° because that achieves a perfect primary balance (but an uneven firing order) in popular Ducati, Moto Guzzi, Honda, and Suzuki motorcycles.

 Apart from V angle, the other major design configuration is longitudinal versus transverse mounting on the frame.